Here are my favourite tips to save money for Christmas and new year holidays.

 9. Skip your coffee and make it at home

 Save this calculated money first.
-Otherwise you will not be able to save because saving before spending is always recommended.
+Otherwise, you will not be able to save because saving before spending is always recommended.

 10. Use your collected points on reward cards

 If you have collected reward points on your cards from shopping, use them now.
 I have around 50 dollars on my flybys which I can use at target.
 I love this kind of money.
-This is the best time to use those kind of reward cards.
+This is the best time to use that kind of reward cards.
 Some stores have great sales and deals, try to buy only those things which you require from sales.